jitbit/HtmlSanitizer/README.md

 ## Speed

 It uses browser/DOM to parse the html by creating an invisible "sandboxed" iframe (hence the browser "front-end only" requirement) which makes it **much faster** than many "pure JavaScript" sanitizers.
+Santizing bbc.co.uk homepage gives us ~370 sanitations per second on an i5 core CPU in Firefox (tested in `benchmark.js`)

 ## Tags allowed by default